Peanut Butter Protein Smoothie

 How to make a healthy peanut butter protein smoothie at home

-- Peel the banana and cut it into smaller chunks.
+Prepare the Banana: Peel the banana and cut it into smaller chunks for easier blending.

-- Pour in the almond milk over everything.
+Pour Milk: Pour in 1 cup unsweetened almond milk (or your preferred milk) over everything.

-- Blend for 30–60 seconds until the mixture is smooth and creamy.
+Blend Time: Blend for 30–60 seconds until the mixture is smooth, thick, and creamy.

-- If the smoothie is too thick, add a little more almond milk and blend again.
+Adjust Consistency: If the smoothie is too thick, add a little more almond milk and blend until the desired texture is reached.

 Servings